-Hawn also teaches what she preaches.
-In 2016, based on this structure, she designed a Sustainability Strategy course which she teaches to Undergraduate Business, MBA and PhD students.
-It immediately received won honorable for the Page Prize for Sustainability Issues in Business Curricula.
-In 2017, students nominated Hawn for Weatherspoon MBA and PhD teaching excellence awards.
+Fortunately, Hawn also teaches what she preaches.
+In 2016, based on her research, she designed a Sustainability Strategy course, which received two honorable mentions for the Page Prize for Sustainability Issues in Business Curricula.

 Hawn wants students to see under what circumstances it pays off for a company to be socially responsible and how to build these ideas into organizational culture.
 Her research shows that promises that companies make in sustainability have to follow closely with their actions, or otherwise the market value suffers.
 Hawn emphasizes these points when mentoring students and counseling them on pursuing careers with impact.
 She teaches about the mental barriers that CEOs face regarding sustainability and how they can help CEOs overcome them.

-Some of the highlights from Hawn’s class include case studies on how Clorox and Wal-Mart go green, suicides at Foxconn and greenwashing by Fiji Water, a visit to Burt’s Bees, which has a zero waste policy among many other sustainability initiatives, learning how to calculate a carbon footprint of a company, looking at current sustainability research and how-to guides that provide managers with step-by-step instructions on addressing sustainability challenges.
+Some highlights from Hawn’s class include case studies on how Clorox and Wal-Mart go green; greenwashing by (and tasting of) Fiji Water; visiting Burt’s Bees, which has a zero-waste policy among many other sustainability initiatives; learning how to calculate a company’s carbon footprint; looking at current sustainability research; and introducing how-to guides with step-by-step instructions on addressing sustainability challenges.

-In addition, students participate in a simulation, where as senior or middle managers, they face a sustainability challenge: their clients inform them that they are going to buy only green moving forward.
-The students must get everyone in the company on board to respond to this challenge and learn about various techniques at their disposal and how hard organizational change is.
+In addition, students participate in a simulation where, as senior- or middle-managers, they face an urgent or less urgent challenge: Their clients inform them that they are going to buy only green moving forward.
+Students must get everyone in the company on board to respond to the challenge and learn about various techniques at their disposal and how hard organizational change is.

-As a mom who studies sustainability, Hawn is optimistic about the future – partly based on observing her students, who are passionate about doing their part to save the planet.
+Hawn is optimistic about the future – partly based on observing her students’ passion for doing their part to save the planet.

-“They believe in the greater good they are providing,” adds Hawn.
-“Whether we will thank the millennials or older generations for their actions, there is no way back in sustainability, only forward.”
+“They believe in the greater good they are providing,” says Hawn.
+“Whether we will thank the millennials or older generations for their actions, there is no way back in sustainability – only forward.”